 Swimming pools and spas

-What do the new laws apply to?
+What pools and spas do the laws apply to?

 - inflatable pools

-- above ground pools
+- above-ground pools

 - indoor pools